-- Questions were rephrased or corrected in case of grammatical mistakes - Similar questions were merged or combined in order to increase the readability of the answers. - Question/responses added since v1.0 are highlighted in yellow in the document for better readability.
-Questions remain structured according to their relation to the sections of the CfP. - Additional questions were addressed but require concertation with partner ministries.
-Answers to these questions will be published in a later v3.0.
+- Questions were rephrased or corrected in case of grammatical mistakes - Similar questions were merged or combined in order to increase the readability of the answers. - Question/responses added in v2.0 are highlighted in yellow in the document for better readability.
+Questions remain structured according to their relation to the sections of the CfP. - Additional questions answered with v3.0 are highlighted in blue